huggingface/datasets/docs/source/share_dataset.rst

 Uploading your files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the repo is cloned, add the files containing the data.
+Once the repo is cloned, If you need to add data files, instead of relying on the data to be hosted
+elsewhere, add these files using the following steps.
+Let's say that the files you're adding are ``*.json`` files, then:

 .. code-block:: bash